 - Texas Register

-- Full text of the last year of the Texas Register.
-Available in two formats -- HTML and Adobe Acrobat PDF.
-Previous years of the Texas Register are available in paper (January 1976 - September 1991) and from the University of North Texas back issue archive (1991 - present).
+- Full text of the most recent 12 months of the Texas Register.
+Available in two formats -- HTML and PDF.
+Previous years of the Texas Register are available in print (January 1976 - September 1991) in the Government Documents department.
+They are also online (1976 - present) from the University of North Texas archived Texas Register via the Portal to Texas History.
 While the official site includes some indexes, the back issue archive at UNT provides online keyword searching.

 How Do I Find Regulations By Subject?

-When looking for regulations by subject, begin with the Texas Administrative Code on the Internet.
+When looking for regulations by subject, begin with the Texas Administrative Code online.
 There is no subject index, so you will need to browse through the available titles looking for the most appropriate section.
 If that fails, try to find an article in a magazine or newspaper that refers to the regulatory information you need.